JSnetSystems/JSnetSystems.github.io/content/posts/OMVS_post.md

 tags: [ "z/OS", "USS", "Code page" ]

 ---

-## USS - OMVS command
+#
+#

-This characters bracket characters [] and others that don't convert to a readable form was driving me crazy.
+This characters bracket characters [ ] and others that don't convert to a readable form was driving me crazy.

 enter this command when starting a USS session: omvs convert((BPXFX111))